 Since we use electrical outlets nonstop every day, it’s easy to forget how dangerous they can be.
-All that separates us from the dangerous, high-voltage electrical currents flowing through our wires is a hard plastic shell.
-If your outlets ever look loose, it’s very important to fix it right away.
+All that separates you from the high-voltage electrical currents flowing through your wires is a hard plastic shell.
+If your outlets ever seem loose, it’s important to perform outlet repair right away.
 Loose outlets could expose you to direct voltage, sparks, or other electrical hazards.

 Why is my outlet loose?

-- Take your outlet shims and place them onto the outlet screws.
-These shims work to compensate for any gap between screws and the recessed box.
-You may need more than one shim per screw based on how recessed your box is.
+Place outlet shims onto the outlet screws.
+These shims will compensate for any gap between the screws and the recessed box.
+You may need more than one shim per screw depending how far back your box is.

 If plugs constantly fall out of your outlet, the problem is the outlet’s receptacle.
-An outlet’s receptacle is the two little slots you plug your plugs into.
-The contact points are usually the problem that affects your receptacle.
+An outlet’s receptacle is the two narrow slots your plugs go into.
 Contact points and other parts of your outlet wear out over time.
-Old, worn out outlets and receptacles could arc, spark, or start fires.
+Old, worn-out outlets and receptacles could arc, spark, or start fires.

 These are fairly simple electrical fixes, but even the simplest electrical fixes pose some risk.
 If you have even the slightest doubt in your ability to make an electrical fix safely, don’t do it.